apocaliss92/scrypted-advanced-notifier/README.md

 ## Adanced Alarm System

-The plugin provides a security system hooked into the plugin rules.
+The plugin provides a security system hooked into the plugin detection rules.
 To use it this will be required:
 - Create 1 or more detection rule on the plugin page with activation type `AdvancedSecuritySystem` and set 1 or more modes to activate the rule
 - Setup the provided `Advanced security system` device with preferred preferences, such as texts or devices that can be bypassed during the activation

+The device is discovered on MQTT and completely compatible with Homekit.